aryavorskiy/LatticeModels.jl/docs/src/manual/lattice.md

 # Lattices

-This chapter describes the basic functionality of `LatticeModels.jl` and how to use it to create and manipulate lattices.
+This chapter describes the basic functionality of this package — creating and manipulating lattices.

 ## Basics